pingcap/blog/2017-09-12-futuresandgrpc.md

 ## Unary Future Implementation

 Using future, sink and stream can wrap the C gRPC core API easily.
-Let’s dive in deep.
+Let's dive in deep.
 I will use the client unary as an example, to see how we combine the future and gRPC.

 ### Client Unary